ramhunte/forest_finder/myapp/text/about.md

 ### How to use it

 Forest Finder has a simple design to facilitate a user-friendly experience for people of all ages.
-A collapsible panel in the right hand corner on the *Interactive Map* page contains a series a handful of widgets:
+A collapsible panel in the right hand corner on the *Interactive Map* page contains a series of widgets:

 - `County`: select a California county